 If you need guidance on how to conduct your business or how to deal with partners, the Law Office of Giselle Ayala Mateus can help you!
 FREE consultation.

 1. Agreement to dissolve

-Voluntary dissolution procedures depend on the the By-Laws or the Operating Agreement.
+Voluntary dissolution procedures depend on the By-Laws or the Operating Agreement.
 These documents include dissolution triggers.
-Once an event described in those documents takes place, dissolution can be automatic, be subjected to a vote or be the result of an agreement.
-Once the a decision has been made it should be properly recorded in the official minutes.
+Once an event described in those documents takes place, dissolution can be automatic, be subjected to a vote, or be the result of an agreement.
+Once a decision has been made it should be properly recorded in the official minutes.

 2. Making it official

 LLC and corporations are created by filing a certificate of organization with the Secretary of State.
 Accordingly, proper dissolution requires an additional filing, in order to dissolve any of these legal entities, the Articles of Dissolution must be filed properly.
 The Articles of Dissolution contain important information such as, the name of the corporation or LLC, the date dissolution was authorized, and a statement that the dissolution was duly authorized by an act of the members, the board of directors, or the shareholders.